DandyHQ/DandyHQ.github.io/assignment3.md

 After using Mace for our text editing needs during the break and this semester, we have been able to see many ways in which the product can be further improved.
 Mace was not entirely finished at the end of semester 1, so we already had some ideas about what still needed to be implemented or fixed, and using it gave us some ideas for further features we'd like to include that we hadn't thought of.

 One of the glaring problems for Mace's usability was that the arrow keys did nothing, making it quite difficult to navigate the text.
 We have now implemented this, and spent time to ensure that this works completely and intuitively, with all UTF-8 characters.
 Additionally, Mace now has familiar keyboard shortcuts for various commands (cut, paste, save, etc), and new Undo/Redo commands have been added.
-We have also fixed a bug that the marker of our semester 1 deliverable pointed out: that Mace would sometimes crash when the save commands were used.
+We have also fixed a bug that the marker of our semester 1 deliverable pointed out: that Mace would sometimes crash when the save commands were used. ** is this the problem our marker pointed out? **

-We also removed the Lua we had used for **......**, and replaced it with C. We **revamped the rendering**, making Mace run much faster.
+We have removed the Lua we had used for **......**, and replaced it with C. We **revamped the rendering**, making Mace run much faster.

 When using Mace, we found that it was annoying that it didn't retain the current indentation level when Return was pressed, but it went to the start of the next line.
 We have since implemented this feature, and also plan to implement block indenting and block unindenting, meaning that the user can highlight a block of text and change the indent level of all of it at once.

+One of the core design principles behind Mace is that the user should be able to customise the text editor to suit their preferences.
+Mace now has a config file, where the user can change keybindings for commands, the position and behaviour of the scrollbar, and the font.

 We have also implemented some features that we've seen in similar text editors (such as Acme) and found very useful, though they aren't standardly available.
 One of these is a scroll bar in which you can left-click near the top and it will scroll down a little, or left-click near the bottom and it will scroll down a lot.
 It will similarly scroll up with a right-click.
 The other less-common feature we implemented in Mace is the ability to have multiple cursors active at once, which is useful when you want to, for example, edit the name of a variable in several places in the text at once.

-One of the core design principles behind Mace is that the user should be able to customise the text editor to suit their preferences.
-Mace now has a config file, where the user can change keybindings for commands, the position and behaviour of the scrollbar, and the font.

-In addition to these changes that we've already implemented, we intend to implement the following features as well.
+In addition to these changes that we've already implemented, we intend to implement the following features:

 We originally intended for Mace to have a "malleable" user interface, in which the window would be separated into resizable, rearrangeable tiles.
 This would allow the user to keep multiple files in view at once, at minimal cost of screen space.
 Unfortunately, this feature was not included in our semester 1 deliverable because we underestimated how much time it would take to get everything done and working properly.
 We intend to reimplement this feature this semester.